 SAP Status Notification

-At the end of each term, students enrolled in that term are evaluated to determine if they are meeting Satisfactory Academic Progress requirements.
-All students who are not meeting the SAP requirements have a hold placed on their PRISM account and additionally those students who are currently receiving aid are mailed a letter.
+At the end of each term (fall semester, spring semester, and summer), students enrolled in that term are evaluated to determine if they are meeting Satisfactory Academic Progress requirements.
+All students who are not meeting the SAP requirements have a hold placed on their PRISM account and additionally those students who are currently receiving aid are sent a notice.

 Students may review their SAP status in PRISM.
 If a SAP hold is placed, it will be listed in the "Holds" section and the student also will have a SAP Appeal in his/her "To Do" list.